arpitbbhayani/arpitbbhayani.github.io/_posts/techie/2017-07-16-how-sleepsort-helped-me-understand-concurrency-in-golang.markdown

 ### What else can you do

-I encourage you to try it out, it will be fun; and also there are tonnes of other things that you can do/learn with it, For example,
+I encourage you to try it out, it will be fun; and also there are tonnes of other things that you can do/learn with it.
+For example,

- - Instead of printing, collect the elements in a slice
+Concurrency essentials
  - Go Channels for inter go-routine communication
  - Use Mutex for synchronization making things routine-safe

+You can also try to
+ - collect the elements in a slice, in place of printing
- - Make Sleep Sort handle negative numbers too
+ - make Sleep Sort handle negative numbers too
- - And finally, Sort the numbers in descending order
+ - sort the numbers in descending order

 If you find any interesting way to learn concurrency or any new use case here, please post a comment below.
 I would love to know them.